How to Make WWWow with

 6. Best practices for Jamstack

-7. And what are the drawbacks
+7. What are the Jamstack drawbacks?

 There's a lot to talk about Jamstack so let's get right to it!